 Before he could deal with the unraveling situation in Gaul, Stilicho needed to ensure that Italy’s eastern flank would be secure in his absence.
 That meant negotiating with Alaric, who waited like a vulture in neighboring Illyria.
 After some wrangling, Stilicho agreed to acknowledge the Visigoth king as Magister Militum in Illyricum; and to pay over a large stipend.
 This negotiation caused outrage in Rome, and Stilicho (himself of Vandal birth) was accused of plotting treachery.
 In August of 408 Stilicho was executed by the Emperor he had served so well.

 Stilicho’s death triggered a general slaughter of the defenseless families of German soldiers in the Roman army (presumably while their men were away , in distant army camps).
-Romanized Germans made up the bulk of all Roman field armies (unlike the limitanei, the border garrisons, which tended to be “Romans” serving generationally in their forefather’s regiments).
+Romanized Germans made up a sizable portion of all Roman field armies (unlike the limitanei, the border garrisons, which tended to be “Romans” serving generationally in their forefather’s regiments).
 This outrage against their families led to a general mutiny among the troops Stilicho had brought to defend Italy, the main strike force of the Western Empire!

 Alaric lost little time in taking advantage of the chaos in the Western Empire, and invaded Italy a second time.
-In August of 410, two years after the execution of Stilicho, Alaric and the Visigoths sacked the city of Rome!
+In August of 410, two years after the execution of Stilicho, Alaric and the Visigoths sacked the city of Rome.

 The Germanic nations that had crossed the Rhine in 406 were never expelled; and were soon followed by Franks, Burgundians, and Alamanni; who settled in the Gallic territories west of the Rhine.
 The original invaders moved on into Spain, and in the case of the Vandals eventually into North Africa.